 Costa Calma (means quiet coast) is a purpose-built resort town in Jardin Peninsula on the south of the island that has a significant ex-pat population.
 It is located 60km south of Fuerteventura’s Airport.

 There are plenty of water sports to enjoy such as windsurfing, kitesurfing, snorkeling, jet-skiing, and kayaking.
 Each July, the PWA World Windsurfing Championships are held at Sotavento Beach a little further south.

 One idea for a day out is to head to Oasis Park where you will find a Zoo and Botanical Gardens.
 And if you’re in town on Wednesdays and Sundays, visit the Afrikanischer Markt (Costa Calma African Market) where you can bargain and buy souvenirs!

-Stay in Costa Calma if you want surfing and watersport spots; you are happy in quiet towns as long as there are at least some bars and restaurants; you want to stay in a large all-inclusive resort town; you travel with family with children;
+Stay in Costa Calma if you want surfing and watersport spots; you are happy in quiet towns; you want to stay in a large all-inclusive resort town; you travel with family with children;

 Best Places to Stay in Fuerteventura in Costa Calma: